singhanupriya/api_server/README.md

 # api_server
-Created an API server with GET, POST and DELETE methods
+API server with GET, POST and DELETE methods using Flask and Mongo